Archibald MacLeish: Return to writing

 MacLeish greatly admired T. S. Eliot and Ezra Pound, and his work shows quite a bit of their influence.
-He was the literary figure who played the most important role in freeing Ezra Pound from St. Elisabeth's Hospital in Washington, DC, where he was incarcerated for high treason between 1946 and 1958.
+He was the literary figure who played the most important role in Ezra Pound’s release from St. Elizabeths Hospital in Washington, D.C., where he was held between 1946 and 1958, after being found unfit to stand trial for high treason.
 MacLeish's early work was very traditionally modernist and accepted the contemporary modernist position holding that a poet was isolated from society.
 His most well-known poem, "Ars Poetica," contains a classic statement of the modernist aesthetic: "A poem should not mean / But be."
 He later broke with modernism's pure aesthetic.
 MacLeish himself was greatly involved in public life and came to believe that this was not only an appropriate, but also an inevitable role for a poet.

-In 1969, MacLeish was commissioned by the New York Times to write a poem to celebrate the Apollo 11 moon landing, which he entitled "Voyage to the Moon" and appeared on the front page of the July 21, 1969, edition of the Times.
-A. M. Rosenthal, then-editor of the Times, later recounted: "We decided what the front page of The Times would need when the men landed was a poem.
+In 1969, MacLeish was commissioned by The New York Times to write a poem to celebrate the Apollo 11 Moon landing, which he entitled "Voyage to the Moon."
+The poem appeared on the front page of the July 21, 1969 edition of Time magazine.
+A. M. Rosenthal, then-editor of Time, later recounted: "We decided what the front page of Time would need when the men landed was a poem.
 What the poet wrote would count most, but we also wanted to say to our readers, look, this paper does not know how to express how it feels this day and perhaps you don't either, so here is a fellow, a poet, who will try for all of us.
 We called one poet who just did not think much of moons or us, and then decided to reach higher for somebody with more zest in his soul – for Archibald MacLeish, winner of three Pulitzer Prizes.
 He turned in his poem on time and entitled it 'Voyage to the Moon.'"